LightHardt/ESP-Prj/README.md

 ## ESP IDF

-I first set up the ESP IDF environment on Windows so I could start developing.
-Here are some notable things I needed to do:
+I first set up the [ESP IDF environment on Windows](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/windows-setup.html) so I could start developing.
+Here are some notable things I needed to do once I created the project:

 1. Make sure to change the target device.
    - This was important as the default is the regular ESP32, but I needed the ESP32-S3.